What are you looking for?

 Kruger National Park, South Africa

 Kruger National Park is a premier destination for elephant sightings throughout the year.
 The park’s diverse ecosystems, ranging from dense forests to open savannahs, support a healthy and visible elephant population.
-Visitors can witness elephants in various settings, engaging in a range of natural behaviors.
+Visitors can witness elephants in various settings, engaging in a range of natural behaviours.

 Two elephant calves playing in the Kruger National Park